codewithswapna/Azure-DE-NYCTaxi-Project/README.md

 ✔ **Powerful visualizations** with **Power BI**

 This project provides a **real-world blueprint** for **scalable, structured & performance-optimized data engineering solutions**. 🎉

-This project provides a real-world blueprint for scalable, structured & performance-optimized data engineering solutions.

 ---